311zzb/gitlet/gitlet-design.md

       Recursively check if commit with `CommitID` and its ascendants have the designated commit message.
 9. `status` command
    1. `public static void status()` Execute the status command.
 Implementation details in the Algorithms section.
+   2. "Modifications Not Staged For Commit"
-   2. `private static void modificationStatus()` Print the "Modifications Not Staged For Commit" status.
-Need implementation.
+      1. `private static void modificationStatus()` Print the "Modifications Not Staged For Commit" status.
+      2. `private static List<String> modifiedNotStagedFiles()`
+         A private helper method that construct a list of "modified but not staged" files.
+         Implementation details in the Algorithms section.
+      3. `private static Set<String> focusFiles()`
+         Return a string `Set` that contains all file names that should be checked (file names in the CWD or the Stage or tracked by the Head Commit).
+      4. `private static boolean modifiedNotStagedFiles1(String fileName)`
+         Return `true` if a file is tracked in the current commit, changed in the working directory, but not staged (modified).
+      5. `private static boolean modifiedNotStagedFiles2(String fileName)`
+         Return `true` if a file is staged for addition, but with different contents than in the working directory (modified).
+      6. `private static boolean modifiedNotStagedFiles3(String fileName)`
+         Return `true` if a file is staged for addition, but deleted in the working directory (deleted).
+      7. `private static boolean modifiedNotStagedFiles4(String fileName)`
+         Return `true` if a file is not staged for removal, but tracked in the current commit and deleted from the working directory (deleted).
+      8. `static boolean trackedInHeadCommit(String fileName)`
+         Return `true` if a file is tracked in the head commit.
+      9. `static boolean changedInCWD(String fileName)`
+         Return `true` if a file is changed in the `CWD` (different from its version in the head commit).
+      10. `static boolean addDiffContent(String fileName)`
+          Return `true` if a file's version in the stage is different from the working one.
+      11. `static boolean notInCWD(String fileName)`
+          Return `true` if a file is not in the `CWD`.
+   3. "Untracked Files"
-   3. `private static void untrackedStatus()` Print the "Untracked Files" status.
+      1. `private static void untrackedStatus()` Print the "Untracked Files" status.
-   4. `private static List<String> untrackedFiles()`
+      2. `private static List<String> untrackedFiles()`
          Return a list of files that is untracked (neither staged for addition nor tracked by the head commit).
 10. `checkout` command
     1. `public static void checkout1(String fileName)`
        Execute checkout command usage 1 (checkout a file to the latest commit).